-Public donations enable AfriKids to work with families to improve financial security and work with communities to change beliefs and practices that are preventing children from completing school.
-The first £2 million of donations will be matched pound-for-pound by the UK government.
+Public donations will enable AfriKids to work with families to improve theirfinancial security and work with communities to change beliefs and practices that are preventing children from completing school.
+The first £2 million of donations will be matched by the UK government.

-International Development Secretary Penny Mordaunt says: “UK aid’s support will double the impact of the British public’s voluntary donations and help AfriKids to reach some of the world’s poorest communities to keep more children healthy, safe and in school.”
+*Secretary of State for International Development Penny Mordaunt says: “UK aid’s support will double the impact of the British public’s voluntary donations and help AfriKids to reach some of the world’s poorest communities to keep more children healthy, safe and in school.”

 For more information on AfriKids’ ‘Time To Shine’ appeal, please visit: www.afrikids.org/shine